lantoli/terraform-provider-lantoli/docs/resources/advanced_cluster.md

 * `timeouts`- (Optional) The duration of time to wait for Cluster to be created, updated, or deleted.
 The timeout value is defined by a signed sequence of decimal numbers with an time unit suffix such as: `1h45m`, `300s`, `10m`, ....
 The valid time units are:  `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.
 The default timeout for Advanced Cluster create & delete is `3h`.
 Learn more about timeouts [here](https://www.terraform.io/plugin/sdkv2/resources/retries-and-customizable-timeouts).
 * `accept_data_risks_and_force_replica_set_reconfig` - (Optional) If reconfiguration is necessary to regain a primary due to a regional outage, submit this field alongside your topology reconfiguration to request a new regional outage resistant topology.
 Forced reconfigurations during an outage of the majority of electable nodes carry a risk of data loss if replicated writes (even majority committed writes) have not been replicated to the new primary node.
 MongoDB Atlas docs contain more information.
 To proceed with an operation which carries that risk, set `accept_data_risks_and_force_replica_set_reconfig` to the current date.
 Learn more about Reconfiguring a Replica Set during a regional outage [here](https://dochub.mongodb.org/core/regional-outage-reconfigure-replica-set).
 * `global_cluster_self_managed_sharding` - (Optional) Flag that indicates if cluster uses Atlas-Managed Sharding (false, default) or Self-Managed Sharding (true).
 It can only be enabled for Global Clusters (`GEOSHARDED`).
 It cannot be changed once the cluster is created.
 Use this mode if you're an advanced user and the default configuration is too restrictive for your workload.
 If you select this option, you must manually configure the sharding strategy, more info [here](https://www.mongodb.com/docs/atlas/tutorial/create-global-cluster/#select-your-sharding-configuration).
+* `replica_set_scaling_strategy` - (Optional) Replica set scaling mode for your cluster.
+Valid values are `WORKLOAD_TYPE`, `SEQUENTIAL` and `NODE_TYPE`.
+By default, Atlas scales under `WORKLOAD_TYPE`.
+This mode allows Atlas to scale your analytics nodes in parallel to your operational nodes.
+When configured as `SEQUENTIAL`, Atlas scales all nodes sequentially.
+This mode is intended for steady-state workloads and applications performing latency-sensitive secondary reads.
+When configured as `NODE_TYPE`, Atlas scales your electable nodes in parallel with your read-only and analytics nodes.
+This mode is intended for large, dynamic workloads requiring frequent and timely cluster tier scaling.
+This is the fastest scaling strategy, but it might impact latency of workloads when performing extensive secondary reads.
+[Modify the Replica Set Scaling Mode](https://dochub.mongodb.org/core/scale-nodes)
+* `redact_client_log_data` - (Optional) Flag that enables or disables log redaction, see the [manual](https://www.mongodb.com/docs/manual/administration/monitoring/#log-redaction) for more info.
+Use this in conjunction with Encryption at Rest and TLS/SSL (Transport Encryption) to assist compliance with regulatory requirements. **Note**: Changing this setting on a cluster will trigger a rolling restart as soon as the cluster is updated.
+* `config_server_management_mode` - (Optional) Config Server Management Mode for creating or updating a sharded cluster.
+Valid values are `ATLAS_MANAGED` (default) and `FIXED_TO_DEDICATED`.
+When configured as `ATLAS_MANAGED`, Atlas may automatically switch the cluster's config server type for optimal performance and savings.
+When configured as `FIXED_TO_DEDICATED`, the cluster will always use a dedicated config server.
+To learn more, see the [Sharded Cluster Config Servers documentation](https://dochub.mongodb.org/docs/manual/core/sharded-cluster-config-servers/).

 ### bi_connector_config